-Sarah Yi-Mei Tsiang is the author of the poetry books Status Update (2013), which was nominated for the Pat Lowther Award and the Gerald Lampert Award–winning Sweet Devilry (2011).
-Her new book Grappling Hook, is due out with Palimpsest Press in the fall of 2022.
+Sarah Yi-Mei Tsiang is the author of the poetry books Grappling Hook (2023), nominated for the Raymond Souster award, Status Update (2013),nominated for the Pat Lowther Award and the Gerald Lampert Award–winning Sweet Devilry (2011).
 Status Update is a book entirely based off of other people’s status updates on Facebook, which serve as the title to each of her poems.
 Her books of poetry include lyric poems, as well as poems using such traditional forms as glossa, sonnet, haiku, and many others.
+She has appeared numerous times in Best Canadian Poetry, and also was featured in Best of the Best Canadian Poetry.
 She is also the author of several children’s books, including picture books such as A Flock of Shoes, the non-fiction Warriors and Wailers, and the YA novel Breathing Fire.
 Sarah's work has been published and translated internationally, as well as named to the OLA Best Bets for Children, Best Books for Kids & Teens, and many others.
 She is the Poetry Editor for Arc Poetry Magazine.

 I had no idea where to get poetry when I was in high school.
 But I have a particularly vivid memory of our grade 12 teacher reading us Lorna Crozier's “Carrots.”
 It was so illicit and funny and shocking that my breath caught in my throat.
 I remember thinking that I had no idea poetry could be fun!
 It wasn't until I was in university that I began to find poetry on my own, after taking a class in creative writing.